diogogithub/telegram-maintenance-scripts/README.md

 * Written with [Telethon](https://github.com/LonamiWebs/Telethon)
 * Tested with Python 3.10+ and recent Telethon versions
-* You can split `tg_maintenance.py` into modules if you prefer; it's a single file for portability
+* Single-file script (`tg_maintenance.py`) for portability, but you can split it into modules if you prefer
+* `chat-to-html` deliberately keeps HTML/CSS minimal so you can easily tweak the look

 PRs / tweaks / feature ideas are welcome.
-If you find a better heuristic for "ghost" chats or want more backup formats (Markdown/HTML), extend away. 🙂
+If you find a better heuristic for "ghost" chats or want more backup formats / viewers, extend away. 🙂